The average condition number of most tensor rank decomposition problems is infinite: The average condition number of Gaussian tensors of rank two

 \section{The average condition number of Gaussian tensors of rank two}

 The goal of this section is to prove \cref{thm_main}.
-We will proceed in three steps: first, the $2$-nice tensors are conveniently parameterized via elementary manifolds such as one-dimensional intervals and spheres in \cref{sec_step1_parameterization}, then the Jacobian determinant of this map is computed in \cref{sec_jacobian_determinant}, and finally the integral can be bounded from below with the help of a few technical auxiliary lemmas in \cref{sec:kaffexp}.
+We will proceed in three steps.
+First, the $2$-nice tensors are conveniently parameterized via elementary manifolds such as one-dimensional intervals and spheres in \cref{sec_step1_parameterization}.
+Second, the Jacobian determinant of this map is computed in \cref{sec_jacobian_determinant}.
+Third, the integral can be bounded from below with the help of a few technical auxiliary lemmas in \cref{sec:kaffexp}.
 In the next section, we will exploit \cref{thm_main} for generalizing the argument to most higher ranks.
 To simplify notation, in this section we let

-\subsection{Parameterizing $r$-nice tensors}
+\subsection{Parameterizing $2$-nice tensors}

 Let

 and consider the next parametrization of the Segre manifold:

 The preimage of $\tensor{A}\in \Var S$ has cardinality $\vert \psi^{-1}(\tensor{A})\vert = 2^{d-1}$.
 By composing $\Psi := \psi \times \psi$ with the addition map from \cref{def_Phi} we get the following alternative representation of {tensors of rank bounded by $2$}: